IGalat/tapper/docs/dev/plans.md

 tap additional keys allowed - white/blacklist

-window commanders and such for controlling (open or focus a window)

 powerwash example action: move left-right, up, repeat - until mouse is moved

 an executable with no python dependency for windows dummies

 action on press 2s, not on release after 2s (see parser spec)

-TAPs without triggers, used for un- suspended state

 ### Limitations of implementation / Backlog